Tips to Help You SUCCEED in College

 1. Attend all orientations you can.
 The more you learn about the college, the better prepared you’ll be to handle any issues that may arise.
-Here at Florida National College a general orientation is given during the day and during the evening the Thursday before the beginning of each new term.
-If you weren’t able to make it during your first term attending FNC, make it a point to attend during the next one.
+Here at Florida National University a general orientation is given during the day and during the evening the Thursday before the beginning of each new term.
+If you weren’t able to make it during your first term attending FNU, make it a point to attend during the next one.
 An orientation is also given for online students or classroom students who wish to take an online class.
 Contact the Office of Distance Learning for dates or to request a personal orientation with one of its staff members.
 They also have a Blackboard Distance Learning orientation/training course posted online.
 Just click here for information on online training and orientation.

 2. Get organized / Get textbooks.
 Have a calendar and write down when assignments are due and make a study schedule with a place and time to study daily.
 It is very important that assignments and papers be handed in on time, and that you have your textbook from day one to be prepared to complete your assignments.

 3. Get to know your academic program requirements.
 Meet with your academic advisor or with your division head to review these with them and to request a program sheet so that you can follow your progress in your program completion.
 Also make sure to notify them if ever you are scheduled a course that is not part of your program.